lubusIN/CMB-Atom-Snippets/README.md

 Thank you for considering contributing to the CMB Atom Snippets.
 You can read the contribution guide lines [here](CONTRIBUTING.md)

-You can Check [here](https://github.com/lubusIN/CMB-Atom-Snippets/projects/1) Task list
+You can check the [Task list](https://github.com/lubusIN/CMB-Atom-Snippets/projects/1) for contribution ideas.

 **Credits**
 ------------